MozillaTN/KiTE/docs/_posts/2017-04-28-call-for-testing-day.md

 On 28th April,Our Favorite test day is back.It's very easy than other testings.

 The test conditions will be given like this
  1. Go to this link.
-2. Play the video.
+ 2. Play the video
  3.mute the video.

 Result : the video should be muted.
-If u get the result then the testcase pass es
+If u get the result then the testcase passes

 Check out the detailed instructions via this <a href="https://public.etherpad-mozilla.org/p/MozillaIN_QA_Firefox_54_Beta_3_Testday">etherpad</a>.
 It will be a great learning and contributing experience for everyone.